splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/1-concepts/01-3-conditions.md

 | false | true | true | true | true |
 | true | true | true | true | true |

+In this case our intention is to check whether the user has typed the space key, or they click more than 50 pixels from the left of the window.
+That means if the space key is pressed we want the overall condition to be true, no matter what the mouse's x position is or whether the mouse button was clicked.
+The first condition doesn't meet this criteria, so, the second condition is what we want.

 :::tip

-Always make this as clear as you can, and parenthesis help greatly here.
-The languages have precidence rules that determine what will happen, but you should never really need to know these.
+Always make conditions as clear as you can using brackets.
+Different programming languages have precedence rules that determine what will happen without the brackets, but you should never need to know these.
 If you do, the code isn't clear enough.
-Add some parenthesis, then everyone can see what was intended.
+Add some brackets, then everyone can see what was intended.
 :::